Thayer Learning Center

 The Thayer Learning Center or TLC was a military based, Christian boarding school boot camp for troubled teens in Kidder, Missouri from 2002 to 2009.
 The program enrolled over 100 students and costs run up to $4,000 a month.
 The program stated that it "... changes, reunites, and restores hope to families across the nation."
 There has been some controversy in past years.
-The center is one of many facilities for troubled teens listed on the watch list on the International Survivors Action Committee (ISAC).website.
-For more information on the ISAC allegations, see the ISAC website here..
+The center is one of many facilities for troubled teens listed on the watch list on the International Survivors Action Committee (ISAC).